 On behalf of the INI, the TGM delivers Open for Business events which bring academic researchers in the mathematical sciences together with external organisations.
 The success of these events (together with follow-up activity associated with the Institute’s research programmes) is a key motivation for the TGM initiative.
 From a scientific perspective, the TGM facilitates the flow of existing knowledge and ideas from the mathematical sciences to potential users, whereas the INI facilitates cutting-edge research in the mathematical sciences and across a wide spectrum of disciplines where significant mathematical challenges are to be found.

 TGM activity is located in the INI’s Faulkes Gatehouse.
-Anyone can approach the TGM for advice and support and if you would like to get involved, please contact the Knowledge Transfer Facilitator in the first instance.
+Anyone can approach the TGM for advice and support and if you would like to get involved, please contact the Manager in the first instance.